-In April 2010, we began entering into agreements with insurance companies to reduce some of this risk.
-Under the insurance policies, the insurance companies are obliged to reimburse us, subject to certain maximum claim limits and certain deductibles, for the actual product warranty costs that we incur under the terms of our warranty policy.
-The warranty insurance is renewable annually.
-See "Item 4.
-Information on the Company-B. Business Overview-Insurance" included in our annual report on Form 20-F for the fiscal year endedDecember 31, 2012 filed with the SEC on April 26, 2013.
-However, we cannot assure that potential warranty claims will not exceed the scope or amount of coverage under this insurance and, if they do, they could materially and adversely affect our business.
+We enter into agreements with a group of insurance companies with high credit ratings to back up our warranties.
+Under the terms of the insurance policies, which are designed to match the terms of our solar module product warranty policy, the insurance companies are obliged to reimburse us, subject to certain maximum claim limits and certain deductibles, for the actual product warranty costs that we incur under the terms of our solar module product warranty policy.
+We record the insurance premiums initially as prepaid expenses and amortize them over the respective policy period of one year.
+Each prepaid policy provides insurance against warranty costs for panels sold within that policy year.
+However, potential warranty claims may exceed the scope or amount of coverage under this insurance and, if they do, they could materially and adversely affect our business.